 No, we strongly prefer to receive everything digitally!
 In MyIFFR you can find the online Application Form that allows you to fill out all details of your project.
-When you apply for the Post-production category, you can include a link to a rough cut of your film on an online streaming platform.
-You don’t have to send us any paperwork or any DVDs.
+(Fall selection round only: When you apply for the Post-production category, you can include a link to a rough cut of your film on an online streaming platform.
+You don’t have to send us any paperwork or any DVDs.)

 What information is required in the Application Form?

-The Hubert Bals Fund Application Form for the Script & Project Development and Post-production categories is divided in five sections, allowing to you submit detailed information about your project.
+The Hubert Bals Fund Application Form is divided in five sections, allowing to you submit detailed information about your project.
 The Form is available in MyIFFR 1 week before the deadline

 - General Info: Title, Production country/ies, Type of film